 A nurse since 1981, Norine Watson, MSN, RN, NEA-BC, has worked in many facets of nursing from a direct care nurse to her current role as director of nursing excellence with Nemours/Alfred I. duPont Hospital for Children.
 The focus of her nursing roles for the past several years has been advancing, promoting, and building empowerment structures for nurses.
-She advises the Nursing Shared Governance Congress, facilitates the Nursing Advancement Review board, and led the efforts that resulted in Nemours/AIDHC being designated as a Magnet hospital in November 2012.
+She advises the Nursing Shared Governance Congress, facilitates the Nursing Advancement Review board, and led the efforts that resulted in Nemours/AIDHC being designated as a Magnet hospital in November 2012 and redesignated in 2017.

 Click the photo below to hear Norine talk about shared governance.